 I share new videos and recipes every week.
 Subscribe and click the little bell notification icon so you're notified by YouTube when the recipes post.

 Keto Eggnog (2g Net Carb)

 - In a small bowl, whisk egg yolks and sugar substitute together until foamy.
 Set aside.

 - In a small saucepan, combine: 1 cup water & 1 cup heavy cream

 - Bring to a boil over medium heat.Turn off heat and temper the cream mixture into the eggs.

 - Add tempered egg mixture to the cream mixture.Cook on low heat for a few minutes--do NOT allow to boil.
 You want to bring the mixture up to 160 degrees.

 - Remove from heat, strain into a container and allow to cool.

-- After cooled add the following: 1 c heavy cream, 1 c water or light rum & 1 tsp vanilla extract
+- After cooled add the following: 1 cup heavy cream, 1 cup water or light rum & 1 teaspoon vanilla extract.

 - Chill for 24 hours prior to serving.